Don't Let Me Be Yours

-"Don't Let Me Be Yours" is a song by the Swedish singer Zara Larsson.
-It was released on 12 May 2017, as the seventh single from Larsson's second studio album, So Good (2017).
+"Don't Let Me Be Yours" is a song by Swedish singer Zara Larsson.
+It was released on 12 May 2017 by TEN Music Group and Epic Records as the sixth single from her second studio album So Good (2017).
 The song was co-written by Ed Sheeran, who additionally provided backing vocals.

 Composition

-"Don't Let Me Be Yours" is a pop song with the length of three minutes and nineteen seconds.
+"Don't Let Me Be Yours" is a pop song with a length of three minutes and nineteen seconds.
 It is in the key of E major and moves at a tempo of 113 beats per minute in a 4/4 time signature.

 Critical reception

 Mike Wass of Idolator wrote that the song "meets the soulful-pop-with-euro-beats brief better than most, showing what the Swedish pop star is capable of when given the right material."

 Music video

 The music video for the song, directed by Daniel Kaufman, was premiered on 12 May 2017 on Larsson's Vevo channel.
 The video has a girl power theme, following the story of a young girl who aspires to be a racer.